Polymer/polymer/CONTRIBUTING.md

 For issues with elements the team maintains, please file directly on the element's repository.
 If you're not sure if a bug stems from the element or the library, air toward filing it on the element and we'll move the issue if necessary.

 We love examples for addressing issues - issues with a Plunkr, jsFiddle, or jsBin will be much easier for us to work on quickly.
+You can start with [this jsbin](http://jsbin.com/cijadomupa/1/edit?html,output) which sets up the basics to demonstrate a Polymer element.

 Occasionally we'll close issues if they appear stale or are too vague - please don't take this personally!
 Please feel free to re-open issues we've closed if there's something we've missed and they still need to be addressed.